aarron-lee/LegionGoRemapper/README.md

 Decky Loader must already be installed.

 ### Quick Install / Update

+For the **Legion Go S**, see Huesync for RGB controls: https://github.com/honjow/HueSync

 Run the following in terminal, then reboot.
 Note that this works both for installing or updating the plugin